judus/argon-prophecy/readme.md

 A flexible, PSR-compliant HTTP foundation — fully customizable, container-driven, and designed to stay out of your way.
 It is  a foundation to help you build your own framework — without vendor bloat or ecosystem traps.

-Built on top of the [Argon](https://github.com/judus/argon) container
+Built on top of the [Argon](https://github.com/judus/argon) service container

 *(Documentation work in progress)*